neomutt/neomutt.github.io/_dev/debug.md

 # {{ page.title }}

 - Logging
-- Starting NeoMutt in a debugger
+- Starting NeoMutt in a debugger, e.g. [cgdb](https://cgdb.github.io/)
 - Attaching a debugger to NeoMutt
 - Debugging a coredump